-“Rhythm Quantization: Notes Toward the History of a Technocultural Practice.”
-Invited chapter in the Oxford Handbook of Time in Music, edited by Mark Doffmann.
-Oxford: Oxford University Press, forthcoming in 2018-19.
+“Rhythm Quantization: Notes On the History of a Technocultural Practice.”
+Chapter in the Oxford Handbook of Time in Music, edited by Mark Doffmann.
+Oxford: Oxford University Press, forthcoming in 2019.

 “Strange Yet Familiar Sounds in Zosha Di Castri’s String Quartet No.1.”
 Circuit: musiques contemporaines, forthcoming in Spring 2018.

 “Musica Simulacra: Mimetic Models in Panayiotis Kokoras’s Mutation.”
 Nuove Musiche, forthcoming in Summer 2018.